- How do I stop the box?

 vagrant up.
 It’s important to note that Vagrant stores the original box separately.
 Your running Vagrant environment is actually a copy of that box.
 From the Vagrant docs:

 Finally, you can update boxes with vagrant box update.
 This will download and install the new box.
 This will not magically update running Vagrant environments.
 If a Vagrant environment is already running, you’ll have to destroy and recreate it to acquire the new updates in the box.
 The update command just downloads these updates locally.

 In short: if you have important data on the box, be sure to back it up first.
-As of version 1.4.0 the box will automatically backup your virtual hosts and MySQL databases before you destroy it.
-Your code will remain on your host machine (in the
+See “How can I backup and restore my box?”

 How can I access the command line on the box?